joelparkerhenderson/github-special-files-and-paths/README.md

 https://help.github.com/articles/about-readmes/

 README is a file that explains your project, what it does, why it is useful, etc. The README file is often the first item a visitor will see when visiting your repository.

-If you put your README file in your repository's root, docs, or hidden .github directory, GitHub will recognize and automatically surface your README to repository visitors.
+GitHub will recognize and automatically surface your README to repository visitors.